 The Actual Floor Restoration Process

-The next logical step will be to check the condition of the floorboards and determine if any of them are in critical shape, needing either repair or replacement.
+The next logical step will be to check the condition of the floorboards and determine if any of them are in critical shape, needing wood floor repair.
 It's rare to find boards that are completely beyond saving.
 Even those that seem badly broken can usually be secured, and the cracks on them can be filled.
 Of course, something that has been rotting for some time now, or infested by worms, is too far gone to be saved.

 Particularly challenging are floors laid with bitumen.
 Bitumen (also known as asphalt) was used as a flooring adhesive during the Victorian age.
 Today that era has passed, and that situation is only encountered on floors that are over half a century old.
 Bitumen is not compatible with modern adhesives and must be completely removed if you want to have a stable surface to thread upon.
 The disposal process can be quite tedious and boring since the substance is extremely hard to remove.

 Once the floor has been thoroughly cleaned, any sharp objects, such as nails, will be punched or removed from the boards.
 The boards themselves, if they prove to be in a good condition, will undergo the floorboards restoration.
 However, this isn't as simple as picking the machine and slowly dragging it across the floor.
 The sanding process can roughly be divided into three stages - rough, medium, and fine.
 The rough sanding's purpose is to remove the old finish and level the boards in preparation for the next step.
 The medium sanding slowly smooths out the surface and eliminates most imperfections left from the previous stage.
 Finally, the fine sanding makes the floor perfectly even and prepares it for the application of a stain, or a finish.